Homebuying

 Prepayment penalties: Variable versus fixed

-When it comes to breaking a mortgage, variable-rate mortgages tend to be the more attractive option.
 When you break a variable-rate mortgage, you will usually have to pay a penalty of three months’ worth of interest on what you still owe on the loan.

-With fixed-rate mortgages, however, your lender will calculate two things: three months’ interest and what’s called the interest rate differential (IRD)
+With fixed-rate mortgages, however, your lender will calculate two things: three months’ interest and what’s called the interest rate differential (IRD).

 The IRD is typically calculated using two interest rates — your current interest rate, and the rate your lender could charge today on a mortgage with a similar term as what’s remaining in your mortgage.
 The difference between the two is the IRD.